 Be careful with the secrets you reveal to on-line retailers.
 You just don’t know where your personal data could end up and how it might be used.

-Funded by the Privacy Commission of Canada, the survey questioned 64 online retailers on their observance of legal requirements for accountability, openness and consent in collecting customer data.
+Funded by the Privacy Commission of Canada, the survey, entitled Compliance with Canadian Data Protection Laws: Are Retailers Measuring Up?, questioned 64 online retailers on their observance of legal requirements for accountability, openness and consent in collecting customer data.